-C403.7
+C403.7 Ventilation and exhaust systems.
+In addition to other requirements of Section C403 applicable to the provisions of ventilation air or the exhaust of air, ventilation and exhaust systems shall be in accordance with Sections C403.7.1 through C403.7.8.

-C403.2.6.2 Demand controlled ventilation.
+C403.7.1 Demand controlled ventilation (Mandatory).
 Demand control ventilation (DCV) shall be provided for spaces larger than 500 square feet (50 m2) and with an occupant load greater than or equal to 25 people per 1000 square feet (93 m2) of floor area (as established in Table 403.3.1.1 of the International Mechanical Code) and served by systems with one or more of the following:

 An air-side economizer.